rubyreferences/rubyref/book/stdlib/other.md

 intact.
 Kanji conversion is performed before encoding, so this cannot be used as a picture encoder.

--MB
-: MIME encode Base64 stream.
+* -MB: MIME encode Base64 stream.

--MQ
-: Perfome quoted encoding.
+* -MQ: Perfome quoted encoding.

 #### -l